CSGraduateCouncil-VirginiaTech/csgc-website/csgc-jekyll-src/events.md

 ## Fall 2019

-### Industy Job Panels: Oct.
+### Industry Job Panels: Oct.
 17, 2019

 The CS Graduate Student Council has organized a Q&A panel for jobs outside of academia for CS Graduate Students.
-The panel is composed of a few Virgina Tech alumni who will share their experiences working in the industry
+The panel is composed of a few alumni from Virginia Tech and other universities who will share their experiences working in the industry.

 - *What*: Industry Job Panel
 - *When*: Thursday, Oct.
 17, 6:00 - 8 PM